Water Usage Guide

 - If you use this filter, make sure it has a mineralizer or bypass as pure R/O water will be too pure and cause sensor malfunctions in your espresso machine.

-Now that we have touched on how to acquire good water, lets talk about bad water.
+Now that we have touched on how to acquire good water, lets talk about improper water.
 Below is a list of water to avoid:

 - Tap water